datacarpentry/semester-biology/syllabus/progbio_syllabus.md

 In this course you will learn all of the fundamental aspects of computer programming that are necessary for conducting biological research.
-By the end of the course you will be able to use these tools to import data into Python, perform analysis on that data, and export the results be they graphs, text files, or something else.
+By the end of the course you will be able to use these tools to import data into Python, perform analysis on that data, and export the results as graphs, text files, or whatever else you might need.
 By learning how to get the computer to do your work for you, you will be able to do more science faster.

 1. Write simple computer programs in Python
 2. Automate data analysis